 Camera and Lens Filters to Create Colors

-If you already know there is a specific color you want to use in your video before you even start, you can actually use lens filters on your actual camera that have specific colors attached to them.
+If you already know there is a specific color you want to use in your video before you even start, you can use lens filters on your actual camera that have specific colors attached to them.
 However, you should only use these types of filters if you are absolutely sure you want to use that specific color in your shot.
-If you change your mind later, there’s only so much you can do to change it, so maybe get a back-up take of any shot using those filters just in case it doesn’t turn out how you think.
+If you change your mind later, there’s only so much you can do to change it, so it’s often a good idea to get a back-up take of any shot using those filters just in case it doesn’t turn out the way you anticipated.

 Different Styles of Color Palettes to Use for Your Video